dlzmoe/linuxdo-scripts/README_EN.md

 The program will automatically trigger local testing.

-> As for automatically building the release package, you need to modify the `version` number in `package.json`, and write the current version update log in `CHANGELOG.md`.
+> Regarding the automatic building of release packages, please update the `version` number in `package.json` and write the current version's change log in `CHANGELOG.md`.

-## Changelog
+## Change Log

 [version-log.md](https://github.com/dlzmoe/linuxdo-scripts/blob/main/version-log.md)